pcdworks/website-ng/content/expertise.md

 ## Software Engineering
 <br/>

 Our engineers can handle any type of problem from small time-sensitive embedded software to high demand full-stack web applications.
-We can provide cross-platform desktop applications for Linux, macOS, Windows as well as mobile applications for Android and iOS.
+We can also provide cross-platform desktop applications for Linux, macOS, Windows as well as mobile applications for Android and iOS.

 We've developed embedded systems on several platforms from a wide variety of companies including:
   * Nordic Semiconductor